phenomejs/phenomejs.org/docs/props.md

 ## Merging with Existing Attributes/Props

 By default, Vue will merge most of HTML attributes to the component element, but React won't.
-So the important component element attributes that you expect must be specified as component props.
+So the important component element attributes that you expect, must be specified as component props.
 Also, Vue doesn't allow to register `style` prop.
 And to cover all the cases we can use the following pattern:

 ```jsx
 export default {